reecemillsom/http-request-client/README.md

 Params are:

-1. Url type string.
+1. Url type string *required.
 This is the url you want to do a request to.
 2. Headers type object.
 This is if you have headers you wish to set when doing a request.
 3. Data you wish to send.
 This is if you have data to send along with the request.
 Typically when using a put or delete request.
 If your sending JSON, please stringify before passing as a param.